LYNCH·LLP

 What the data says.

-Brian J Gillis maintains a public record of 70 disposed applications in Technology Center 2100 (Computer Architecture, Software, and Information Security).
-Of those decided applications, 37 were allowed and 33 were abandoned, yielding an allowance rate of 53%.
-His record spans a single art unit.
-This pooled figure reflects the examiner's historical disposition of applications across that art unit and does not constitute a prediction for any specific application or case.
+Brian J Gillis maintains a public record in Technology Center 2100 (Computer Architecture, Software, and Information Security).
+Across dozens of decided applications pooled from his art unit in TC 2100, the allowance rate stands at 53 percent.
+This figure represents the share of decided applications—those allowed or abandoned—in his record.
+The examiner's record spans a single art unit.
+The allowance rate is a historical summary of outcomes on applications already resolved and does not constitute a prediction for any pending or future application.

 // HOW TO READ THESE NUMBERS